agustinparrotta/design-patterns/README.md

 Allows you to provide the replacement for an another object.
 Here, we use different classes to represent the functionalities of another class.
 The most important part is that here we create an object having original object functionality to provide to the outer world.

 Proxies are also called surrogates, handles, and wrappers.
-They are closely related in structure, but not purpose, to Adapters and Decorators.
+They are closely related in structure, but not purpose, to Adapters, Decorators and Facade.
 The purpose is "Controls and manage access to the object they are protecting".

 Notes: